jipolanco/PencilFFTs.jl/docs/src/examples/gradient.md

 ## Summary

-The `Pencils` module provides different alternatives to deal with MPI-distributed data that may be subject to dimension permutations.
+The `PencilArrays` module provides different alternatives to deal with MPI-distributed data that may be subject to dimension permutations.
 In particular, one can choose to work with *global* indices (first two examples) or with *local* indices (third example).